botpress/docs/docs/tutorials/skill-email.md

       "rejectUnauthorized": false
     }
   }

 ```

-> Setting `"rejectUnauthorized": false` will prevent the Botpress server from rebooting every time an email fails to send.
+&gt; Setting `"rejectUnauthorized": false` will prevent the Botpress server from rebooting every time an email fails to send.
 We recommend that you put in place a fall-back strategy if this happens using the `on failure` transition.

-> If your email is protected with 2FA it might not work.
+&gt; If your email is protected with 2FA it might not work.